Adapted from L.W. Moore. 1988. Pseudomonas syringae: disease and ice nucleation activity. Ornamentals Northwest Newsletter. 12:4-16.

 Spread of P. syringae

-Pseudomonas syringae can be moved from place to place by wind, rain, insects, infested budwood, and transportation of infested nursery stock.
-Mechanical equipment and pruning tools also may be a frequently overlooked means of dispersal or of generating aerosols containing the bacteria.
+Pseudomonas syringae can be moved by wind, rain, insects, infested budwood, and transportation of infested nursery stock.
+Mechanical equipment and pruning tools may be a frequently overlooked means of dispersal or of generating aerosols containing the bacteria.
 Harvesting alfalfa fields greatly increased the number of INA bacteria captured on petri plates of agar in nearby citrus groves.
 Pseudomonas syringae has also been recovered from the air above and next to bean fields.

 Attempts to alter susceptibility of trees to bacterial canker and/or peach tree short-life disease have included a variety of approaches, each of which has some benefit even though the benefit might be localized to a particular area or soil type.